-- 3.1 In order to ascertain what assets are subject to the statutory rights of the creditors whose debts are preferential, it is necessary to distinguish, on a proper interpretation, of the charging document(s), which assets are subject to a fixed charge and which are subject to a floating charge.
+- 3.1 In order to ascertain what assets are subject to the statutory rights of creditors whose debts are preferential, it is necessary to distinguish, on a proper interpretation of the charging document(s), which assets are subject to a fixed charge and which are subject to a floating charge.
 In this statement this process is referred to as 'categorisation'. - 3.2 The overriding principle, as laid down by the courts, is that it is not of itself sufficient for the charging document to state that an asset is subject to a fixed charge for it to be subject to such a charge.
-There have been cases where the courts have struck down charges that purported to be fixed and held that they were floating. - 3.3 It is the duty of a receiver to effect the right categorisation and legal advice should be taken in cases of doubt.
-In some instances where there is doubt as to the correct categorisation it may be possible to consult preferential creditors and reach agreement with them and the charge holder.
-However, if this is not possible and the receiver, in conjunction with his legal advisers, cannot determine the correct categorisation, it may be necessary to apply to the court for directions. - 3.4 Members are reminded that: - it is the type of charge at the time of its creation which determines whether the assets are available to meet preferential debts.
-Crystallisation of a floating charge into a fixed charge prior to or upon the appointment of a receiver does not affect the rights of creditors with preferential debts to be paid out of assets subject to a crystallised floating charge; - the conversion, during receivership, of assets (for example stock) subject at the date of appointment of the receiver to a floating charge into assets (for example, book debts) subject to a fixed charge, will not remove them from the pool of assets which is available to pay preferential debts. - 3.5 Article 50 of the Order requires that the preferential debts 'shall be paid out of the (floating charge) assets coming to the hands of the receiver in priority to the debenture holder'.
+There have been cases where the courts have struck down charges that purported to be fixed and held that they were floating. - It is the duty of a receiver to effect the right categorisation and legal advice should be taken in cases 3.3 of doubt.
+In some instances where there is doubt as to the correct categorisation it may be possible to consult preferential creditors and reach agreement with them and the chargeholder.
+However, if this is not possible and the receiver, in conjunction with his legal advisers, cannot determine the correct categorisation, it may be necessary to apply to the court for directions.

+3.4 Members are reminded that:

+- it is the type of charge at the time of its creation which determines whether the assets are available to meet preferential debts.
+Crystallisation of a floating charge into a fixed charge prior to or upon the appointment of a receiver does not affect the rights of creditors with preferential debts to be paid out of assets subject to a crystallised floating charge; - the conversion, during receivership, of assets (for example, stock) subject at the date of appointment of the receiver to a floating charge into assets (for example, book debts) subject to a fixed charge, will not remove them from the pool of assets which is available to pay preferential debts. - 3.5 Section 40 of the Act requires that the preferential debts 'shall be paid out of the [floating charge] assets coming to the hands of the receiver in priority to' the debenture holder.
 The effect is that a receiver is under a liability in tort to the preferential creditors if, having had available assets in hand, he fails to apply them in payment of the preferential debts.
-Where any actions, which he proposes to take, could result in a diminution in the amount available to meet preferential debts.
-Where any action, which he proposed to take, could result in a diminution in the amount available to meet preferential debts the receiver should give the most serious consideration to the risks of such action.

-3.6 When assets are sold as part of a going concern (or otherwise in parcels comprising both fixed and floating charge assets) the apportionment of the total consideration suggested by the purchaser (for example for his own financial reasons) may not properly reflect the financial interests of the different classes of creditors in the individual assets or categories of assets.
+Where any action which he proposes to take could result in a diminution in the amount available to meet preferential debts the receiver should give the most serious consideration to the risks of such action. - 3.6 When assets are sold as part of a going concern (or otherwise in parcels comprising both fixed and floating charge assets) the apportionment of the total consideration suggested by the purchaser (for example for his own financial reasons) may not properly reflect the financial interests of the different classes of creditors in the individual assets or categories of assets.
 In these circumstances the receiver should ensure that he will be able properly to discharge his obligations to account to holders of fixed charges on the one hand and creditors interested in assets subject to floating charges on the other.